 - At least five years of federal district court or appellate litigation experience.

 - Strong and demonstrated commitment to civil rights and civil liberties consistent with the mission and goals of the ACLU.

 - Exceptional oral-advocacy skills.

-- Demonstrated experience working in fast-paced environment with a keen ability to simultaneously work on and manage multiple projects and deadlines and set priorities.
+- Demonstrated experience working in a fast-paced environment with a keen ability to simultaneously work on and manage multiple projects and deadlines and set priorities.

-- Enthusiasm, patience, and cultural competence to work cooperatively on a variety of projects with lawyers, organizers, and other staff members, as well as diverse community organizations and coalitions.
+- Enthusiasm, patience, and cultural competence to work cooperatively on a variety of projects with lawyers, organizers, and other staff members, as well as with diverse community organizations and coalitions.

 - Experience working and communicating with marginalized or vulnerable communities.